12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Share

-Rainy days can sometimes feel daunting.
-Knowing your kiddos will be cooped up inside all day can send any parent into a tailspin.
-While it is easy to turn on screens and call it a day, it can be helpful to use it as an opportunity to get creative and play (with maybe some screen time thrown in there).
-Below are 12 screen-free things to do on a rainy day, from indoor activities for kids to ways to venture outside and have fun in the rain!
+Rainy days can feel daunting.
+Knowing your kids will be cooped up inside all day can send any parent into a tailspin.
+While it’s easy to turn on screens and call it a day, rainy weather can also be an opportunity for creativity, connection, and play.

 1. Board Games